-Pain caused by a strain to the gastrocnemius can be a short sharp pain or a dull ache, or anywhere in between.
-The pain is most often felt at the back of the lower leg, but can sometimes include pain to the lower leg or foot.
-Many individuals who have suffered a calf strain have trouble walking due to pain or a lack of stability.
+A strain on the gastrocnemius might result in acute pain, a subtle discomfort, or something in between.
+The discomfort is usually felt at the back of the lower leg, although it can also affect the foot.
+Many people who have had a calf strain have difficulty walking because of discomfort or a loss of stability.

-The process of diagnosing calf strain begins with a consultation.
-Doctors will ask about family medical history, previous injury, activity level, and more to get a feel for how the injury may have occurred.
-They will listen to the symptoms and assess the area by checking for tenderness, bruising, and swelling.
-They may observe the patient walking or doing other exercises to locate the exact source of injury.
+The process of diagnosing a calf strain begins with a consultation.
+Doctors will inquire about your medical history, past injuries, amount of exercise, and the cause of your calf injury.
+They will pay attention to the symptoms and examine the region for pain, bruising, and swelling.
+They could watch the patient walk or do other activities to figure out where the injury came from.

 There are three major classifications of calf strain:

-- Grade I: sometimes referred to as a “mild” injury, grade I calf strains are a minor tear in the muscle.
-This is the most common form of calf strain and many individuals who experience it can still walk or move around.
+- Grade 1: sometimes referred to as a “mild” injury, a grade 1 calf strain is a minor tear in the muscle.
+This is the most common form of a calf strain and many individuals who experience it can still walk or move around.
 It typically takes 1-3 weeks to fully heal.

-- Grade II: sometimes referred to as a “moderate” injury, grade II calf strains are also the result of a tear to the muscle.
-Though a grade II injury is more severe, it is not a complete tear.
+- Grade 2: sometimes referred to as a “moderate” injury, grade 2 calf strains are also the result of a tear to the muscle.
+Though a grade 2 injury is more severe, it is not a complete tear.
 Individuals who have experienced this level of tear should expect to recover within 3-6 weeks.

-- Grade III: sometimes referred to as a “severe injury”, a grade III calf strain is a full tear of the muscle.
-Grade III calf strains should be immediately addressed by a doctor and often require surgery to correct.
-Due to the severity of the injury, it can take 6 months up to one year to fully heal.
-Severe calf strains may include a hematoma and should be examined by a medical professional immediately.
+- Grade 3: sometimes referred to as a “severe injury”, a grade 3 calf strain is a full tear of the muscle.
+Grade 3 calf strains should be immediately addressed by a doctor and often require surgery to correct.
+Due to the severity of the injury, it can take 6 months to a year to fully heal.
+Severe calf strains may cause a hematoma and should be examined by a medical professional immediately.

-Many doctors use Ultrasound imaging to determine the extent of damage, though they may also use imaging techniques such as MRIs or CT Scans.
+Many doctors use an imaging technique like an Ultrasound to determine the extent of damage, though they may also use MRI or CT Scans.
 These allow doctors to gather a picture of the soft tissue and assess the severity of the injury.
 Knowing exactly what is happening inside the body can inform surgical decisions and treatment.
-X-Rays are not often used as they only show bone and calf strains are an injury to soft tissue.
+X-rays are not often used as they only show bone and calf strains are an injury to soft tissue.

 Each individual patient will experience a different recovery process.
-Techniques that work for one person may not work for everyone, so it is the doctor’s job to ensure that each patient is getting their needs met.
+Techniques that work for one person may not work for everyone.
+Doctors will encourage patients to try different treatments to see what is best for them.

-The treatment will also depend on the severity of the injury.
-For minor injuries, often resting the muscle is enough to let it heal completely.
+Determining the most effective treatment will also depend on the severity of the injury.
+For minor injuries, resting the muscle is often enough for it to heal completely.
 As the injury becomes more severe, the treatment becomes more aggressive.
 Some of the most common treatments for calf strain are:

-- Physical Therapy/Exercise: some patients respond well to certain exercises.
+- Physical therapy/exercise: some patients respond well to certain exercises.
 Unlike some other injuries, exercise should not be used until the injury has had time to rest and heal.
 The goals of physical therapy are to improve strength, function, and stability.
-Certain exercises are not recommended as they can injure the muscle further, so it is best to have a guide through the exercises to begin.
+Certain exercises are not recommended as they can injure the muscle further, so consult a therapist before trying any exercises.

-- Surgery: most calf strains will not require surgery, but when the muscle ruptures completely it becomes necessary to sew the muscles back together.
-The recovery process for this surgery often lasts from six months to a year.
+- Surgery: most calf strains will not require surgery, but when the muscle ruptures completely it becomes necessary to reattach the muscles.
+The recovery process for this surgery often lasts from 6 months to a year.
 Knowing what to expect before, during, and after surgery can be extremely beneficial to a patient.
 Being aware of what exactly is going to happen and the potential risks can greatly ease any anxiety or stress that comes with making the decision.

-In any recovery process, the success depends on the patient’s individual needs.
-Certain treatments may be delayed until the injury is healed a certain amount, or avoided altogether if it would not be beneficial to the patient.
+Results from treatment will vary for every patient.
+Certain treatments may be delayed until the injury is healed a certain amount, or avoided altogether if it’s not beneficial to the patient.